-Students must complete statistics and health assessment before beginning SHS 410 and NUR 560 or NUR 580.
-However, the timing of when to take these prerequisite courses will depend on your chosen curriculum.
+Students must complete statistics and health assessment before beginning SHS 410 and NUR 500 and NUR 500 A. However, the timing of when to take these prerequisite courses will depend on your chosen curriculum.
 Please refer to the sample program curricula to determine if statistics and health assessment should be completed before application or post-admission.

-B.S.N.-M.S. in Nursing Sample Curriculum for Adult and Parent Child Concentration Two-Year Full-Time Schedule
+B.S.N.-M.S. in Nursing Sample Curriculum for Family Nurse Practitioner Program Two-Year Full-Time Schedule